PhoenixAres/study-for-Python/Machine-Learning-in-Action/第六章支持向量机/README.md

     j not moving enough
     j not moving enough
     j not moving enough
+    iter: 2 i: 52, pairs changed 1
     j not moving enough
+    iteration number: 0
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 1
+    j not moving enough
+    j not moving enough
+    j not moving enough
+    iteration number: 2
+    j not moving enough
+    j not moving enough
+    j not moving enough
     iteration number: 3
     j not moving enough
     j not moving enough
     j not moving enough
-    j not moving enough
     iteration number: 4
     j not moving enough
     j not moving enough
     j not moving enough
-    j not moving enough
     iteration number: 5
-    j not moving enough
     j not moving enough
     j not moving enough
     j not moving enough